 Gut Health is a big topic among herbalists.
 We spend all kinds of time talking about digestion with our clients, students, and amongst ourselves.
-Why is the heath of your intestinal tract so important?
+Why is the health of your intestinal tract so important?

 Healthy Gut = Happy Life